Cirilla

 shuffle_pathboolwhether to shuffle the order of the .jsonl files (in place)

-devicetorch.devicewhat devide to transfer data to
+devicetorch.devicewhat device to transfer data to

 tokenizerCirillaTokenizertokenizer to use